uviclibraries/genai-notebooklm/1-notebooklm-notebook.md

 <img src="images/nblm-generate-podcast.png" style="width:400px;padding:10px;border: 1px solid #555;" alt="NotebookLM Generate Podcast button"><br>
   - Once the podcast has been generated, you can listen to the podcast by clicking on teh light blue play button.
   - To download the podcast to your computer to share with other people click on the **three vertical dots** to the right of the play button and then click on the **Download** button.
-  > - Reflection: What do you think of the quality of the Podcast it created?
+  > - **Reflection**: What do you think of the quality of the Podcast it created?
-  > - Reflection: Can you think of any ways that this type of Podcast summary could be useful?
+  > - **Reflection**: Can you think of any ways that this type of Podcast summary could be useful?
-  > - Reflection: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?
+  > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created Podcast summary?
 5. Briefing Document:
 6. Study Guide:
 7. Timeline